 Even for the most devoted couple, evenings at home can become monotonous after a while.
 As fun as it is to read and watch TV together, sometimes you want something more, shall we say, interactive.
-Enter the best card games and board games for couples.
+Enter the best card games and best board games for couples.

 Here, we present a list of games suitable for couples and, in some cases, their friends too.
 Some will help a couple learn more about each other and establish a greater emotional intimacy, others will help turn on the physical and sexual energy, and still others are good for a simple night of fun, whether with friends or with each other.